 The Five Types of Tequila

-Blanco is “white spirit” and enters the bottle process immediately after production or within two months after distillation.
+Blanco is a “white spirit” and enters the bottling process immediately after production or within two months after distillation.

 The Reposado or “rested” ages in oak barrels for a duration that is more than two months but less than one year.

 Joven is a mixture of the Joven and Blanco types.
 An example of a Joven is Jose’ Cuervo which is quite popular around the world.

 Anejo ages for a period between one and three years.
 Its aging occurs in small oak barrels.